Supermagnum/supermorse-app/README.md

 - **Session Management**: Recommended 30-minute sessions with breaks
 - **Adjustable Speed**: Supports Farnsworth timing and different WPM settings
 - **User Accounts**: Track your progress across sessions
-- **Mumble Integration**: Connect with other Morse code enthusiasts
+- **Mumble Integration**: Connect with other Morse code enthusiasts.
+- Please read this to understand what the modified Mumble server can do: https://github.com/Supermagnum/supermorse-app/blob/main/supermorse-mumble/README.md

 ## Electron Implementation